Agoda: Misleading discount claims

+Non existent hotel booking fraud

 In December 2017, Agoda initially refused to give a refund to a customer that booked a non-existent hotel.
 Agoda eventually paid a refund following a fraud complaint filed with the Thai government.

-In 2018, a customer who booked through the website had items stolen from her hotel room due to poor security.
-Although online travel agents are not typically liable in such cases, Agoda provided a goodwill refund, however, for legal reasons, the customer's defamatory review was removed from the site.
-A security consultant discussed how trying to avoid defamation charges in this way could potentially result in fewer negative reviews, or in reviews where negativity was diluted.

 In 2019, Agoda was criticized for difficulties with customers removing their homes from the website.
 The customers cited customer service issues.

+In September 2025, Agoda laid off approximately 50 Singapore employees and included severance clauses prohibiting contact with government agencies or trade unions, threatening to revoke benefits if breached.
+Following strong condemnation from the Ministry of Manpower and NTUC, Agoda apologized on September 19, acknowledging the clauses were "inappropriate".